Phaedra Parks’s Husband is a Fraudster

 Update: Apollo Nida Released from Prison

 Although Apollo was sentenced to serve a total of eight years in prison, his sentence was reduced by one year in March 2019.
-He was released from prison on October 15 but was taken back into custody just a few days later.
+He was released from prison on October 15.
+However, he was back in custody just a few days later.
 The exact reason the U.S. Marshals picked him again up is not known.
 He may have violated the terms of his release.
-He was then released to a half-way house, where the former RHOA husband remained until late November.
+He was then released to a halfway house, where the former RHOA husband remained until late November.